Ferdinarbloadware23/food_delivery_sales_analysis/README.md

 ---

-## Dashboard

-The dashboard presents business performance through:

-* Gross versus Net Revenue comparison
-* Monthly sales trends
-* Sales distribution by hour
-* Key performance indicators

-Dashboard screenshots are available in the images folder.

----

 ## Key Insights

-Some important findings from the analysis include:

-* Platform fees represent a significant portion of total revenue.
+* Platform fees account for a significant portion of revenue.
-* Sales activity is concentrated around specific peak hours.
+* Sales activity is concentrated around lunch hours.
-* Monthly performance varies depending on promotional strategies.
+* Monthly performance varies depending on promotional intensity.
-* Net revenue growth does not always follow gross sales trends.

----

-## Business Recommendations

-Based on the analysis:

-* Optimize operations during peak sales hours.
-* Evaluate promotion strategies to maintain healthy margins.
-* Monitor platform fees relative to revenue.
-* Identify opportunities to increase average order value.

 ---